UPDATE: Police capture suspect, release details in Buckeye attempted murder - NewsBreak

 UPDATE: Police capture suspect, release details in Buckeye attempted murder

-A four-day search for a suspect in an attempted murder in Buckeye ended Friday morning in Tucson with Jose Esteban Mendoza, 33, in custody, Buckeye police announced.
+A four-day search for a suspect in an attempted murder in Buckeye ended Friday morning in Tucson with Jose Esteban Mendoza,33, in custody, Buckeye police told media.

 Police also revealed more details surrounding the March 22 shooting that left a man in his 20s critically injured in a Buckeye home near Yuma Rd. and Jackrabbit Trail.
-The man, who has not been identified, was transported to the hospital.
+The man, whose identity has not been released, was transported to the hospital.

-Police said Mendoza fled the scene in a 2015 black Dodge Charger SXT.
+Police said Mendoza, 33, fled the scene in a 2015 black Dodge Charger SXT.
 In the days following the shooting, police released Mendoza’s photo and an image of his vehicle, which appears to have been taken from surveillance footage.

 The victim intervened, and Mendoza and the victim began "physically fighting," according to police.